 corners of Quick Start pages.
-1. Read the safety precautions on pages 4-6 7 .
+1. Read the safety precautions on pages 4-6 7.
 Check servo operation • See page 16 For your own safety, understand where carelessness and misuse could lead to personal injury.
-Make sure the steering servo is working correctly.
-2. Charge the battery pack • See page 13 8.
+Make sure the steering servo is working correctly. \square 2.
+Charge the bettery neck a See negre 13 Q .
+Dange test the radio system - See page 16 2.
+Charge the battery pack • See page 13 8.
 Range test the radio system • See page 16 Your model requires a battery pack and a compatible battery charger (not included).
 Never use a NiMH or NiCad charger to charge LiPo batteries.
 Follow this procedure to make sure your radio system works properly at a distance and that there is no interference from outside sources.
 3. Install batteries in the transmitter • See page 13 9.
 Detail your model • See page 10 The transmitter requires 4 AA alkaline or rechargeable batteries (sold separately).
 Install wings (if necessary) and apply other decals if desired.
 4. Install battery pack in the model • See page 14 10.
 Drive your model • See page 21 Your model requires a fully charged battery pack (not included).
 Driving tips and adjustments for your model.
-5 .
-Install the antenna • See page 14 11.
-Maintaining your model • See page 27 The receiver antenna and antenna tube must be properly installed before operating your model.
+5. Install the antenna • See page 14 11.
+Maintaining your model • See page 29 The receiver antenna and antenna tube must be properly installed before operating your model.
 Follow these critical steps to maintain the performance of your model and keep it in excellent running condition.
-6 .
-Turn on the radio system • See page 15
+6 Turn on the radio curtame See page 15